quantified-uncertainty/squiggle-stories/README.md

   - [ ] Relative values in general.
   - [ ] Relative values taking into account personal fit.
 - [ ] Conclusion, reflection, comparison with foretold.
+- Misc issues:
   - [ ] Look into "isCallback".
 Slava says: "But don't forget about useCallback, lack of it can kill React.memo optimization."
+  - [ ] Look into autoresizing textarea components (that are controllable) <https://github.com/Andarist/react-textarea-autosize>

 ## Built with